ploomber/projects/README.md

 In-depth tutorials for learning.
 These are part of the [documentation](https://docs.ploomber.io/en/latest/user-guide/index.html).

-1. [`guides/cron`](guides/cron/README.ipynb) This guide shows how to schedule Ploomber pipelines using cron.
+2. [`guides/cron`](guides/cron/README.ipynb) This guide shows how to schedule Ploomber pipelines using cron.

-2. [`guides/debugging`](guides/debugging/README.ipynb) Tutorial showing techniques for debugging pipelines.
+3. [`guides/debugging`](guides/debugging/README.ipynb) Tutorial showing techniques for debugging pipelines.

-3. [`guides/first-pipeline`](guides/first-pipeline/README.ipynb) Introductory tutorial to learn the basics of Ploomber.
+4. [`guides/first-pipeline`](guides/first-pipeline/README.ipynb) Introductory tutorial to learn the basics of Ploomber.

-4. [`guides/logging`](guides/logging/README.ipynb) Tutorial showing how to add logging to a pipeline.
+5. [`guides/logging`](guides/logging/README.ipynb) Tutorial showing how to add logging to a pipeline.

+6. [`guides/monitoring`](guides/monitoring/README.ipynb) To show the capabilities we'll run our pipeline monitoring through a pre-built Ploomber template: ml-basic.

-5. [`guides/parametrized`](guides/parametrized/README.ipynb) Tutorial showing how to parametrize pipelines and change parameters from the command-line.
+7. [`guides/parametrized`](guides/parametrized/README.ipynb) Tutorial showing how to parametrize pipelines and change parameters from the command-line.

-6. [`guides/refactor`](guides/refactor/README.ipynb) Using Soorgeon to convert a notebook into a Ploomber pipeline.
+8. [`guides/refactor`](guides/refactor/README.ipynb) Using Soorgeon to convert a notebook into a Ploomber pipeline.

-7. [`guides/serialization`](guides/serialization/README.ipynb) Tutorial explaining how the serializer and unserializer fields in a pipeline.yaml file work.
+9. [`guides/serialization`](guides/serialization/README.ipynb) Tutorial explaining how the serializer and unserializer fields in a pipeline.yaml file work.

-8. [`guides/sql-templating`](guides/sql-templating/README.ipynb) Introductory tutorial teaching how to develop modular SQL pipelines.
+10. [`guides/sql-templating`](guides/sql-templating/README.ipynb) Introductory tutorial teaching how to develop modular SQL pipelines.

-9. [`guides/testing`](guides/testing/README.ipynb) Tutorial showing how to use a task's on_finish hook to test data quality.
+11. [`guides/testing`](guides/testing/README.ipynb) Tutorial showing how to use a task's on_finish hook to test data quality.

+12. [`guides/versioning`](guides/versioning/README.ipynb) A tutorial showing how to version pipeline products.